 - Chock wheels to prevent vehicle from rolling.
 Release spring and service brake.
 Air chamber push rod must be fully released. - To maintain a fully released parking brake, a minimum of 105 psi reservoir pressure must be maintained.
-If air pressure is not available the spring brake must be manually caged. - Remove the existing slack adjuster and clevis DO NOT REMOVE EXISTING JAM NUT (See Figure 4-14.) - 4.
-Install the new clevis (with 1/2" pin) onto the pushrod up to the jam nut -DO NOT TIGHTEN JAM NUT.
+If air pressure is not available the spring brake must be manually caged. - Remove the existing slack adjuster and clevis DO NOT REMOVE EXISTING JAM NUT (See Figure 4-12.) - 4.
+Install the new clevis (with 1/2" pin) onto the pushrod up to the jam nut -DO NOT TIGHTEN JAM NUT. - 5.
+Fit the installation guide over the cam splines so the 1/2" pin slots face the air chamber. - 6.
+Swing the guide into the clevis until the appropriate slot totally engages 1/2" pin. - Observe the guide pointer arrow: If the guide pointer is above the clevis pointer, adjust clevis CCW for alignment.